-The first meeting of the Study Group on Socio-Economic Dimensions of Aquaculture (Chair: Gesche Krause, Germany) was held in Bremen (Germany) from 12-14 April and was attended by 6 participants from Germany, Spain and Sweden (and Norway via Skype) (Annex 1).
-The objective of the meeting was twofold: (1) to create a new group that has an explicit focus on socio-economic issues of marine resource uses and (2) to work on the Terms of Reference that were decided upon at the SCICOM meeting in 2010.
-The ToRs were addressed separately within subgroups, followed by plenary sessions where subgroup activities were discussed by the full membership of SGSA.
-Since it was the first meeting of this group and a novel topic to ICES that pulled together scientists with a wide range of different scientific backgrounds, the group agreed on a common scope and perspective which the SGSA will have in the future.
-These are summarized in a background section in the beginning of this report (Section 3).
+The 4th meeting of the Study Group on Socio-Economic Dimensions of Aquaculture (SGSA) was held in Biddeford, Maine (USA) between 22-24 April 2014 and was attended by 9 participants from USA, Germany, Norway and United Kingdom.
+The ToRs were addressed by plenary sessions where activities were discussed by all members of SGSA, as there was a small group available.
+Since the issues raised in the SGSA are a rather novel topic to ICES that pulled together scientists with a wide range of different scientific backgrounds, the group agreed to develop first a common scope and perspective which the SGSA before working on the specific set of ToRs in more detail.